deepmodeling/deepmd-kit/README.md

 Please note that each additional compute capability significantly increases your build time and binary size.
 ```

-After sucessfully installing TensorFlow with GPU support, you should install DeePMD, LAMMPS, etc., in the same way of the non-GPU version.
+After successfully installing TensorFlow with GPU support, you should install DeePMD, LAMMPS, etc., in the same way of the non-GPU version.
 Sometimes you may need to explicitly tell the compiler the place of the CUDA Toolkit and cuDNN libraries, i.e.,
 ```bash
  $ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/cuda_toolkit/lib64
  $ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/cudnn/lib64